marcelobojikian/mnb-theme/README.md

 In each system contain a **pom.xml** file, the file used by Maven for managing dependencies, compiling projects, making automatized tests and other tasks.

+Ps.
+The module **reports** is the folder where all the modules will be agrupeted and tested for the SonarCube to analyze the coverage test.

 For more details, enter into their respective system folder and check their **README.md** file.

 ## 🤔 How to use